 These co-conditions can be affected by dysfunction in both the mitochondria and the immune system.
 Links to these related conditions are listed at the bottom of this article.

 As it turns out, my co-worker and I were exposed to the virus at a large conference of thousands of people from all over the world in February this year.
-Day 5 of the 6 day conference, I got sick.
+On day 5 of the 6-day conference, I got sick.